Skip to content

 Hyperviscosity

 Spectral methods can exhibit energy pile-up near the Nyquist frequency, where energy accumulates at the highest resolved wavenumbers instead of being properly dissipated.
-PyBurgers provides optional hyperviscosity to address this:
+PyBurgers automatically applies hyperviscosity to all spatial schemes:

 \[\frac{\partial u}{\partial t} = \ldots - \nu_4 \frac{\partial^4 u}{\partial x^4}\]

 The hyperviscosity term provides \(k^4\) dissipation that strongly damps high-wavenumber modes while leaving large scales essentially unaffected.
-When enabled, the coefficient is automatically computed as:
+The coefficient is automatically computed and normalized per scheme so that the Nyquist damping rate is equal across all spatial discretizations:

-• Resolution-independent behavior: The damping effect is consistent across different grid resolutions
+• Resolution-independent behavior: Scaling with \(\Delta x^4\) is consistent across grid resolutions

 Stochastic Forcing